DebzDK/guess-the-language/README.md

 * Technologies
     * [EZGIF](https://ezgif.com/) - used to create the GIFs used in this README
-    * [Lucidchart](https://www.lucidchart.com/) - used to create a flow chart of the game's processes
+    * [Lucidchart](https://www.lucidchart.com/) - used to create a flow chart of the game's processes and a class diagram
     * [DeepL Translator](https://www.deepl.com/en/translator) - used to translate sentences in game
-    * [Regex101](https://regex101.com/) - used to create and test the regular expressions used in game for validation
+    * [Regex101](https://regex101.com/) - used to test the regular expressions used in game for validation
     * [num2words](https://github.com/savoirfairelinux/num2words#readme) - used library to convert numbers to their word equivalent
     * [Requests](https://docs.python-requests.org/en/latest/) - used library to make HTTP requests to DeepL Translator API
-    * [StackOverflow](https://stackoverflow.com/) - used to find answers to coding issues, specifically [how to get coloured text](https://stackoverflow.com/questions/287871/how-to-print-colored-text-to-the-terminal), [understand the python equivalent of getters and setters](https://stackoverflow.com/questions/2627002/whats-the-pythonic-way-to-use-getters-and-setters), and [the purpose of \__init__\.py](https://stackoverflow.com/questions/448271/what-is-init-py-for)
+    * [StackOverflow](https://stackoverflow.com/) - used to find answers to coding issues, specifically [how to get coloured text](https://stackoverflow.com/questions/287871/how-to-print-colored-text-to-the-terminal), [understand the python equivalent of getters and setters](https://stackoverflow.com/questions/2627002/whats-the-pythonic-way-to-use-getters-and-setters), [the purpose of \__init__\.py](https://stackoverflow.com/questions/448271/what-is-init-py-for), [how to make an enum in Python](https://stackoverflow.com/a/1695250), and [what the Python equivalent of JavaScript's setTimeout() function is](https://stackoverflow.com/a/15456828)
-    * [w3schools](https://www.w3schools.com/) - used to find Python functions to complete tasks
+    * [w3schools](https://www.w3schools.com/) - used to find Python functions to complete tasks, e.g. [learning how to make requests](https://www.w3schools.com/python/module_requests.asp) and [file handling](https://www.w3schools.com/python/python_file_handling.asp)
     * [Trello](https://trello.com/) - used to document planning/design and development project progress and steps
     * [Heroku](https://www.heroku.com/) - used to deploy project
     * [Git](https://git-scm.com/) - used for version control